I write comic book reviews that NOBODY has ever asked for!

 I still have nothing bad to say 6 issues in.
 I think that must be a record for me.

-All hell's about to break loose as some humans escape a concentration camp and decide the truth has to be told, the leader of the apes delivers a very Hitler-like speech to justify extermination of humans, and the insurgency decides whether or not to declare independence.
+All 's about to break loose as some humans escape a concentration camp and decide the truth has to be told, the leader of the apes delivers a very Hitler-like speech to justify extermination of humans, and the insurgency decides whether or not to declare independence.
 These 7 issues would have made a better Planet of The Apes movie than anything we've seen recently (Not a huge fan of the new "Rise" movies.
 They're ok.
 Not great.).
 I can't think of enough good things to say about this run so far.

 So finally at the end of the second arc, I find myself a bit disappointed.
 This was pretty much an all-out action issue, but it didn't really resolve much.
 All it did was set up the new status quo for the next arc.
 One resistance leader captured, the humans fleeing the city to hide in the swamps, and the other resistance leader joining up with another rag-tag resistance group.
 Of course, when I say I'm disappointed, it's just with the lack of resolution.
 The writing and art on this title remain above my expectations for a licensed property.
 A below par issue here is still better than a good issue of many other comics.